microsoft/deep-language-networks/README.md

 The OPENAI_API_TYPE must be set to 'azure' and the others correspond to the properties of your endpoint.

+:warning: Setting `echo` and `logprobs` simultaneously is no longer supported for certain OpenAI models.
+However, optimizing prompts jointly for 2-DLN using variational inference requires both settings.
+To run 2-DLN experiments, consider hosting your own model (see [self-hosted models](#setup-self-hosted-models-vllm)).
+Alternatively, you can run 1-DNL by setting output_scoring_function="accuracy" and --one_layer=True.

 ### Setup self-hosted models (vLLM)

 Export huggingface id or path to the tokenizer, for example `meta-llama/Llama-2-70b-chat-hf` from huggingface or `/path/to/Llama-2-70b-chat-hf` from your local machine.